 If you’re considering bringing QuickBooks desktop and it’s supporting applications into the cloud, you’re likely already aware of the benefits of cloud hosting.
 You know that hosting your data and applications is more secure and gives you the ability to access your applications from anywhere.
 You’re also probably looking forward to saving time by no longer having to install and maintain software on your local machine.
 And of course, there is the ability to collaborate with clients and colleagues.

 Before purchasing cloud hosting, think about some of the key questions you should ask a potential vendor like Right Networks.

 1. How Many Customers Do You Have?

 We have this pegged at number one for a good reason – your reputation.
 If you recommend a cloud provider to your customers, you’ve put a part of your reputation at stake.
 That’s something that Right Networks takes very seriously, and you’ll want to ensure that any potential hosting provider does as well.
 Throughout our experience in bringing the cloud to 100,000 users, we’ve come to learn what it’s like working with CPA firms and accounting professionals.
 We know your challenges, how you like to work, and the importance of protecting your reputation by providing your clients with a good experience.
-Make sure a cloud partner knows your unique challenges as well by understanding how long, and how often, they’ve transition customers to the cloud.
+Make sure a cloud partner knows your unique challenges as well, by understanding how long, and how often, they’ve transitioned customers to the cloud.